umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors/index.md

 This page contains a list of all the built-in Umbraco property editors and a short description of what they do:

 ##[Checkbox list](Checkbox-List.md)
 Displays a list of preset values as a list of checkbox controls.
 The preset values are modified in the developer section under "data types" / checkbox list where new items can be added.
-The value saved is a comma separeted string of prevalue IDs
+The value saved is a comma separated string of prevalue IDs

 ##[Color Picker](Color-Picker.md)
 Adds a list of approved colours which can be selected by clicking.
 The approved colours need to be added as hex values (without the #) in the prevalues field. i.e. cccccc

 ##[Content Picker](Content-Picker.md)
 The content picker opens a simple modal to pick a specific page from the content structure.
-The value saved is the selected nodes's ID.
+The value saved is the selected nodes ID.

 ##[Date/Time](Date-Time.md)
 Displays a calendar UI for selecting dates and time, the value saved is a standard dateTime value